joerdav/talks/dont-forget-about-memory/slides.md

 <!--
 - the go community
-- wasn't always that way
-- roots in c#
-- not here to talk about go
+- keep tabs on what go offers

 - benchmarks
 - out of the box